 History of Pranayama

-Significance of Pranayama illustrated in different scriptures from ancient times.
-Below is some glimpse of scriptures in which use of term pranayama can be seen in different places.
+The significance of Pranayama illustrated in different scriptures from ancient times.
+Below are some Hindu scriptures in which use of term pranayama can be seen in different places.

 1. Chandogya Upanishad

 Chandogya, one of the oldest Hindu Upanishad, composed around 8th to 6th century BCE 5.
 In this text, the use of the term ‘Prana’ can be seen clearly.
 It was used before the introduction of term ‘Pranayama’ anywhere in history.